lucierabahi/laptop-store/README.md

 # laptop-store
 Node.js Crash Course, a project realized as part of the "Complete JavaScript Course" of Jonas Schmedtmann on Udemy.
-Design adapted for my liking.
+Design adapted to my liking.

 ---